dotnet/csharplang/proposals/csharp-9.0/nullable-reference-types-specification.md

 ### Literals

-The null state of a `null` literal is "maybe null".
-The null state of a `default` literal that is being converted to a type that is known not to be a nonnullable value type is "maybe null".
+The null state of a `null` and `default` literals is "maybe default".
 The null state of any other literal is "not null".

 ### Simple names